gajus/planton/README.md

 #### `error`

-Emitter for errors that happen during scheduling.
+Emitted for errors that happen during scheduling.

 ```js
 planton.events.on('error', (errorEvent: ErrorEvent) => {